yzziizzy/EACSMB/DEVELOPMENT.md

 * Proper logging utility.
 * More features in building generator.
 * Track GPU memory usage as much as possible.
+* Destructors and resource cleanup on just about everything.

 ## UI
 * Config system
+* Finish wiring clipping boxes through everything
+* Arbitrary lines (via rotation?)
+* Components:
+	* Performance bar graphs (frame times)
 	* Text boxes with wrapping
+	* Sliders
+	* Menu boxes
+	* Scroll bars and scrollable windows (depends on clipping)
+	* Input fields and text areas
 * SDF calculation on the GPU. (current multithreaded version is not *too* bad.)
+* 3D gui (positioned in the world rather than overlayed in 2D.)
+* Consistent z offsets for child windows to prevent flickering from inconsistent sorting
+* Animations

 ## Petty Basic Optimization
 * TextureAtlas_addFolder()
+* Many of the texgen algorithms

+## Gameplay
+* Road networks
+* Pipe Lines (sequences of meshes in a line, like sewer pipes - needs better name)

 # Reference
 ## Texture unit allocation
 Texture units are (mostly) used for only one texture, reducing rebinding costs.
 EACSMB assumes there will only be 32 units, the minimum required by modern GL versions.

 The first five are the main GBuffer.
+It is not the most optimized GBuffer and could use some work later on when the engine is more mature.

 0. diffuse buffer